John-Curcio/John-Curcio.github.io/content/blog/elo.md

 # Statistical Intuition

 The first time I saw this, I thought it was gobbledygook.
-Then I saw this graph:
+Then I made this graph:

 ![png](/opp_elo_score.png)